chef/automate/components/docs-chef-io/content/automate/ha_common.md

 5. Select *Create VPC* from the left.

-6. For *IPv4 CIDR* block, enter the CIDR block for the VPC.
-We recommend that you use a CIDR block from the private (non-publicly routable) IP address ranges.
+6. For the  *IPv4 CIDR* block, enter the CIDR block for the VPC.
+We recommend using a CIDR block from the private (non-publicly routable) IP address ranges.
 For example, 10.0.0.0/16.
-For more information, refer [VPC and Subnet Sizing for IPv4 page](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html#vpc-sizing-ipv4).
+For more information, refer to  [VPC and Subnet Sizing for IPv4 page](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html#vpc-sizing-ipv4).

 7. For *IPv6 CIDR* block, keep No IPv6 CIDR Block.

-8. For VPC name, enter a *tag name*.
+8. For the  VPC name, enter a *tag name*.

 9. Select *Create VPC*.
 After the VPC is created, choose OK.